 - We always make this with store-bought rotisserie chicken to make it super easy, but you could substitute any leftover roasted or grilled chicken you have.

-- We generally use field peas with snaps but you can substitute crowder peas, black-eyed peas, pinto beans, black beans or any favorite bean.
+- We generally use field peas with snaps (it’s sold in a can with the other canned beans) but you can substitute crowder peas, black-eyed peas, pinto beans, black beans or any favorite bean.

 - The recipe below is our go-to standard, but you can customize it or change it up by switching out the beans you use and throwing in any extra veggies (it’s a great one for cleaning out the veggie bin in the fridge).
 Zucchini, mushrooms and peppers all work great here.